 The EURO Major – The Curriculum in Contemporary European Studies is an interdisciplinary and individualized major designed for students seeking to deepen their understanding of the issues and events currently shaping Europe.
 See the EURO major webpage for detailed information on EURO curriculum requirements.
 Eligible EURO majors who maintain a 3.2 GPA and complete all BA requirements before the end of their third year of study may apply for early admission to the TAM program.
 If admitted, they begin TAM coursework in the fall of their fourth year.

-To be eligible for admission into the EURO-TAM program, candidates must meet the following requirements before beginning the first year of TAM study (that is, by the end of the summer of their junior year):
+To be eligible for admission into the EURO-TAM program, candidates must meet the following requirements before beginning the first year of TAM study:

 - Maintain a minimum GPA of 3.2

-Students apply for admission to the TAM program in January of their sixth semester.
+Students apply for admission to the TAM program in the fall of their senior year of undergraduate studies.
 The annual deadline will be posted on the TAM website.
-Please note that there are special application instructions for early admission to TAM.
 The admission criteria and required documents are available on the application page of the site.

 Current or prospective undergraduate students who are interested in the EURO-TAM BA-MA program should contact EURO advisor Katie Lindner and the TAM associate director Dr. Sarah Hutchison as soon as possible, in order to strategically plan their program of study.
 Students should continue to meet with the EURO advisor at least once each semester to track their progress.